Making The Right Choice

 For some students spreading assessment throughout the course by studying project-based/vocational qualifications provides a much higher chance of success and therefore progression beyond Sixth form.
 For students who are mainly achieving C grades (with a couple of B grades) at GCSE, we recommend a certain number of project-based/vocational courses to help balance their workload.

-Most students following a purely academic pathway (A Level subjects) are expected to embark on four subjects, though in special circumstances alternative options can be considered.
+All students are expected to study 3 A Level subjects or their equivalents.
 Any student who has not successfully gained a Grade C in GCSE Maths or English (Language) will be required to re-sit this Level 2 subject alongside their Level 3 A Level/Vocational studies.

 All courses require you to show high levels of dedication and commitment to your studies.
-Syou will be required to sign a Learning Agreement at the start of each of their 2 years of study at the college.
+You will be required to sign a Learning Agreement at the start of each of your 2 years of study at the college.

 What’s the best way to achieve success?